 In a People magazine interview in 1990, Durning said, "There's only so much you can witness."
 He spent four years in and out of Army hospitals, being treated for the physical and psychological scars of war.

-After being invited by his fellow soldier and fellow actor Ossie Davis to participate in the National Memorial Day Concert to commemorate the 60th anniversary of D-Day, Durning has made it an annual event.
-He is well-known for participating in various events to honor American veterans.
+After being invited by fellow soldier and fellow actor Ossie Davis to participate in the National Memorial Day Concert to commemorate the 60th anniversary of D-Day, Durning has made it an annual event.
+He is also well-known for participating in various events to honor American veterans.